 One of the frequent questions I get from clients interested in new or expanded landscape lighting systems is some version of ‘How much power does a system like this use?’
 Sometimes they will ask about the impact on a utility bill, sometimes it is out of carbon/greenhouse concerns or maybe even concerns in older homes with a history of electrical problems.
+Sometimes the question is about expense versus vanity.
+For example, are pool lights worth the extra power expense?
 With the transition to LED-based fixtures, and my own training and experience I’ve usually been able to answer these questions and remove any concerns the clients have had – but thinking it through raised some questions in my own mind on some specifics I couldn’t easily answer.

 For instance – is it wasteful to use a larger transformer so there is ‘room to expand the system’?
 How much does the transformer draw as more lights are added?
 And the big one – does a landscape lighting system really consume less power than a TV?
 I ran some repeated and repeatable tests with my favorite products to answer just these questions – read on to see the findings!